-In this world where so many of us are connected 24/7 through technology, there are still many employees who—believe it or not—are hard to reach.
-I’m talking about people who have limited face-to-face visibility with senior leaders, or even with their supervisors.
-Hard-to-reach employees may be working in remote offices, constantly on the move away from their home base, or on a production floor without phone or email access.
-They may be part of a global organization that has team members literally in different worlds—across various continents, cultures, and time zones.
+With so many of us working remotely, sometimes feeling connected 24/7, it may be hard to believe that there are employees who are hard to reach with communication.
+Yet many organizations have important stakeholders with limited visibility to senior leaders, or even to their supervisors.
+These individuals may be constantly on the move away from their home base, on a production floor without phone or email access, or be part of a global organization that has team members literally in different worlds—across various continents, cultures, and time zones.

-Like any communication challenge, connecting with hard-to-reach employees starts with knowing your audience, then understanding how they want to get information.
+Like any communication challenge, connecting with hard-to-reach employees (and all employees, for that matter) starts with thinking about your audience, then understanding how they want to get information.

 - What is important to them and how is it best communicated?

 - What information do they need to do their jobs (and what might be too much information)?